 Mortgage Fraud involves providing false information on a mortgage application to obtain a loan.
-It can be done by overstating income, employment, or assets, or by understating liabilities or the value of the property being mortgaged.
+It can be done by overstating income, or by understating liabilities or the value of the property being mortgaged.

-The aim is to obtain a larger loan than the borrower would otherwise be eligible for or to receive a loan for a property that is worth less than the loan amount.
+The aim is to obtain a larger loan than borrower eligibility or a property loan less than the property worth.

 Phishing is a type of fraud where scammers posing as trusted entities use emails, websites, or phone calls to obtain sensitive information from victims.

-It is crucial to thoroughly verify the authenticity of any documentation provided to you and to exercise caution when presented with seemingly too-good-to-be-true loan offers.
+So, thoroughly verify the authenticity of any documentation provided to you or presented with seemingly too-good-to-be-true loan offers.

 Card skimming involves criminals capturing the information from the magnetic strip of an ATM or debit card.
 The information can include the cardholder’s name, card number, and expiration date.

-This can be done using a small device attached to an ATM or point-of-sale (POS) terminal, which reads the information and transfers it to the fraudster.
+A small device attached to an ATM or point-of-sale (POS) terminal, reads the information and transfers it to the fraudster.
 The fraudster then uses the information to make unauthorized purchases or withdrawals.

 Fake account statements:

-Document forgery, is a tactic employed by individuals with the intent to deceive financial institutions and gain illicit financial advantages such as tax breaks or loan approvals.
+Document forgery, is a tactic to deceive financial institutions and gain illicit financial advantages like tax breaks or loan approvals.

-To safeguard against this type of fraud, it is imperative to consistently review account statements for any discrepancies and immediately report any suspicious activity to relevant financial institutions.
+To safeguard against this type of fraud, it is imperative to consistently review account statements.
+If there are any discrepancies, immediately report the suspicious activity to relevant financial institutions.

 Not only do the victims of financial fraud incur losses, but the reputation of the financial institution involved in the fraudulent transaction is also negatively impacted.